xarkenz/mars-red/docs/ide/editor.md

 Below the editor is a status bar indicating the current line and column of the text cursor.

-The color scheme of the editor, as well as several aspects of its behavior, can be customized via the *Settings → Editor Settings* dialog.
+The color scheme of the editor, as well as several aspects of its behavior, can be customized via the *Settings→Editor Settings* dialog.